Travel Writer. Digital Nomad. Black Penguin.

 Travel: A Bridge to Enlightenment

-Discovering the broader world brings us joy and wonder, develops our intellect, and increases our empathy for one another.
-Yet, despite this new era of hyper-connective technology, we are becoming a more divided and less compassionate species.
-Authentic travel can be an antidote to hate and ignorance by teaching us to laugh at ourselves, to appreciate the limits of our own worldview, and to respect the knowledge and experience of different cultures and people.
-With vivid, visual, and humorous tales pulled from a lifetime of journeys to over 100 countries, travel writer Andrew Evans reveals how travel can truly change our lives—and the world.
+Despite this new era of hyper-connective technology, we are becoming a more divided and less compassionate species.
+Travel can be an antidote to hate and ignorance by teaching us to laugh at ourselves, appreciate the limits of our own worldview, and learn from the knowledge and experience of different cultures.
+With humorous and gripping tales pulled from journeys to over 100 countries, Andrew reveals how travel can truly change our lives—and the world.

 Adversity is part of life, and overcoming opposition is a skill that every one of us must learn, be it on the playground, in our communities, or in the office.
-Delving into his own personal journey, Andrew talks about his struggle growing up gay and part of a highly religious family.
-Pulling from his award-winning memoir, The Black Penguin, Andrew offers real-world solutions to coping with violence, bullying, and institutional oppression.
-Above all, he stresses the importance of self-discovery, building healthy self-esteem, and finding joy and contentment in life—despite the bumps in the road.
+Delving into his his award-winning memoir, The Black Penguin, Andrew shares his struggle growing up gay, inside a highly religious family and offers real-world solutions to coping with violence, bullying, and oppression, stressing the importance of self-discovery, authenticity, and finding joy in life—despite the bumps in the road.

 Photos: courtesy Andrew Evans